collocations.org

 legitimate, realistic, reasonable

-I think your demand for higher wages is perfectly reasonable.
+I think your demand for a higher salary is perfectly reasonable.

-There have been renewed demands for the government to take action to reduce crime.
+There have been new demands for the government to take action to reduce crime.

 A final demand for payment had been issued.